nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 group memberships, quotas, and sharing permissions just like any other ownCloud user.

 ..
-Note:: For performance reasons, we recommend using PHP 5.4 or greater to use the LDAP application with more than 500 users.
-The PHP LDAP module is required; this is supplied by ``php5-ldap`` on Debian/Ubuntu, and ``php-ldap`` on CentOS/Red Hat/Fedora.
+Note:: The PHP LDAP module is required; this is supplied by ``php5-ldap`` on Debian/Ubuntu, and ``php-ldap`` on CentOS/Red Hat/Fedora.
+PHP 5.4+ is required in ownCloud 8.

 The LDAP application supports: